doubtfire-lms/doubtfire.io/source/articles/installation/mac/step-2.html.md

 ```
   $ brew install node
 ```
-For swtiching the Ruby version use the following command:
+For swtiching the Ruby version to 2.3.8 use the following command:

 ```
-rbenv local 2.3.8
+ $ rbenv local 2.3.8
 ```